dannybloe/dzVents/README.md

 },
 ```
-**One important note: if Domoticz ,for whatever reason, skips a beat (skips a timer event) then you may miss the trigger!
+**One important note: if Domoticz, for whatever reason, skips a beat (skips a timer event) then you may miss the trigger!
 So you may have to build in some fail-safe checks or some redundancy if you have critical time-based stuff to control.
 There is nothing dzVents can do about it**

 The domoticz object
 ===================